rwaldron/tc39-notes/es8/2017-03/mar-22.md

 ##  10.iii.a Orthogonal Classes

 MM: There's a strong push that when assignment happens it should look like assignment.
 We had an Aha thought that cuts through this and other proposals: There's a whole bunch of different proposals to enhance classes.
-Original classes we did minimal we could agree to, postpone other things.
+Original classes we did the minimum we could agree to, postponed other things.
 Proposals coming through are lots of those proposed issues.
 We're wrestling with them individually.
 Each one has its own proposed syntax, semantics.
 We try to pay attention to how they cross-cut.
 But most of these proposals have something to do with adding class members or new thing to classes.

 MM: You can divide these into three orthogonal dimensions.
 You can characterize where they are along each dimension with a different syntactic indicator.
 You can do this in a way that is 100% upwards-compatible with classes already deployed (obviously a requirement).
 You can do it in a reasonably upwards-compatible to the spirit and the work gone into these particular proposals.